ARMmbed/mbed-os-5-docs/docs/dev_tools/online_comp.md

 ### Selecting your board

 mbed programs can be built to run on multiple boards.
-The hard work is done behind the scenes, by mbed OS itself.
+The hard work is done behind the scenes by mbed OS itself.
 All you need to do is tell the mbed Online Compiler which board you're building for.

 To select a board as the build target: